 Our ancestors felt it was important to educate their youngsters and incorporated schools into the Land Ordinance of 1785.
-Under this ordinance, portions of each township were set aside for the public and was usually used for schools.
-Webster was divided into seven districts, the boundaries adjusted periodically to equlize the number of students in each district.
-Financial assistance from the country was based on the number of enrolled students.
-A district board decided other matters such as hiring of the teacher, wages, building and maintenance of school facilities, insurance on the building, what education materials to purchase, and when school would be in session.
+Under this ordinance, portions of each township were set aside for the public and were usually used for schools.
+Webster was divided into seven districts, the boundaries adjusted periodically to equalize the number of students in each district.
+Financial assistance from the county was based on the number of enrolled students.
+A district board decided other matters such as hiring the teacher, wages, building and maintenance of school facilities, insurance on the building, what education materials to purchase, and when school would be in session.

 Built in 1846, Podunk School was originally located on Walsh Road at Merkle Road in Webster Township.
 Before 1902, teachers signaled the start of school each morning and afternoon with a hand bell.
 The belfry was added to the school in 1901.
 The building was lit by kerosene until 1935 when electricity was connected.
 It was heated by a large black wood-burning stove, and the students carried water from the neighbor’s farmhouse each day until a well was drilled after 1900.

 At one time Podunk School had an enrollment of 83 students and an allocation from the county of $21.42.
 Between 1849 and 1858, enrollment dropped from 68 to 47 pupils and then to 35 pupils in 1902.
 Between 1933 and 1936, the number of pupils varied from 7 to 13, reflecting the history of rural county schools in those years.